-The European Investigative Journalism Conference & Dataharvest was incubated by Journalismfund.eu for eight years before it became independent.
+The European Investigative Journalism Conference & Dataharvest was incubated by Journalismfund.eu for a decade (2008-2018) before it became independent.
 The conference is a place for people to meet, exchange skills and ideas and, ideally, collaborate on stories.

 Formally founded in 2011, the EIJC & Dataharvest merged three networks: journalists, coders and FOI- specialists.
 The event was organised by Journalismfund.eu, Wobbing.eu and Farmsubsidy.org to create an opportunity to learn from each other, share and develop best practices, make contacts and develop stories together.